open-telemetry/opentelemetry-operator/CONTRIBUTING.md

 Your contribution is welcome!
 For it to be accepted, we have a few standards that must be followed.

+If you are contributing to sync the receivers from [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib).
+Operator only syncs receivers that aren't scrapers.
+As operator has nothing to do with scrapers. whereas with general receivers, operator exposes the port in kubernetes service object as specified in the receiver's config.

 ### New features

 Before starting the development of a new feature, please create an issue and discuss it with the project maintainers.
 Features should come with documentation and enough tests (unit and/or end-to-end).